 2018-19 Student Diplomat / Jr. Model United Nations

 Registration for this event is now closed.
 Please reach out directly to Eric Bumbaca, Associate Director of Student Programs at 215-561-4700 ext.
-216 or at firstname.lastname@example.org to inquire into our program waitlist.
+216 or at firstname.lastname@example.org to inquire for the 2019-20 academic year.

 Welcome to the Student Diplomat / Jr. Model United Nations Program, a five-month journey that introduces over 750 middle school students to international affairs and cultural diplomacy.
 With an emphasis on developing students’ research, writing, cultural competency, and communication skills, the program, helps meet a growing demand for global affairs curricula in local middle schools.

 The program offers students an exciting opportunity to examine global conflicts and trends while working together to create promising solutions to some of the world's greatest challenges.
 Additionally, it is designed with an emphasis on building cultural competency and diplomatic skills; expanding knowledge of world geography, cultures, and political structures; increasing understanding of how national and international institutions tackle key global issues.
 Delegates participating in the 2018 - 2019 Jr. Model United Nations Program will focus on the topics of 1) Ending Forced Labor and 2) Providing Clean and Affordable Energy for All.